5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 A> # Operators, operands, derived functions and arguments A>
 A> `⎕S` is, like `⎕R`, an _operator_.
 An operator takes either just a left operand (monadic) or a left and right operand (dyadic) and forms a so-called derived function.
-For example, the operator `/` when fed with a left operand `+` forms the derived function "sum".
+For example, the operator `/` when given a left operand `+` forms the derived function _sum_.
 A>
-A> In the example the `0` is the right operand.
-With `⎕S` the right operand can be one to many of 0, 1, 2 and 3 (those are called transformation codes) or a user defined function which is explained later.
+A> In the example, the `0` is the right operand.
+With `⎕S` the right operand can be one or more of 0, 1, 2 and 3 (the _transformation codes_) or a user-defined function, discussed later.
 A>
 A> * `0` stands for: offset from the start of the line to the start of the match.
 A> * `1` stands for: length of the match.